nicholasmeade/Connected-App/readme.md

 Let's kick it up a notch and build a modular and modern front end application using React!

 Like with project one, the Unit 2 project is a chance to be creative and build something you should be proud of.
-You will be working individually for this project, but we'll be guiding you along the process and helping as you go.
+You will be working individually for this project.
 Show us what you've got!

 ## Prerequistes